AdamBarca1998/diploma-thesis-be/README.md

 # Diploma Thesis

+## Property
+Properties are arguments in methods, and fields in classes.
+Return type in the method **is not property**.

-## Data types
+### Data types
-Data types that the framework allows used in methods like parameter types
+Data types that the framework allows used in arguments or fields.

 Example: